Latent mutations in the ancestries of alleles under selection: Introduction

 \end{linenomath*} for $n_1 \in \{0,1,\ldots,n\}$ and $n_2=n-n_1$, and with $C$ again given by \eqref{eq:C}.
 The notation $q(\cdot)$ is from \citet{Slade2000a,Slade2000b} and is convenient for the ancestral selection graph.

-Suppose now we are given the sample count, that is, we know that among the $n$ uniformly sampled individuals, $n_1$ of them are of type 1 and the remaining $n_2=n-n_1$ are of type 2.
-Then the posterior distribution of the population frequency of $A_1$ conditional on the sample is \begin{linenomath*}
+Suppose now we are given the sample count, that is, we know that among the $n$ uniformly sampled haploid individuals, $n_1$ of them are of type 1 and the remaining $n_2=n-n_1$ are of type 2.
+Then the posterior density of the population frequency of $A_1$ conditional on the sample is \begin{linenomath*}